This is part three on the series about Untied Nations. The text is from the documentary ”The UN Deception” that is made by the John Birch Society

 ”We cannot leap into world government in one quick step.
 The precondition for eventual globalization is progressive regionalisation.
 Because thereby we move toward larger, more stable, more cooperative units”.

 Populations of the proposed regional alliances rarely give much concern to these new institutions because their initial authority seems small.
 But overtime this authority expands and they will get under a world government.

 EUROPEAN UNION – THE MODEL OF REGIONALISATION

-The model for progressiv regionalisation can be found in the develoment of the European Union.
+The model for progressive regionalisation can be found in the development of the European Union.
 The movement for a united Europe achieved its first victory on the formations of the European Coal and Steel Community in 1951.
-That treaty merges the coal-and steel industri of six nations under a single regional authority.
+That treaty merges the coal-and steel industry of six nations under a single regional authority.
 In 1957 these nations agreed to expand this institution to the common market of Europe.
-At that time, citizens of these independent nations were told that the purpose were only to eliminate mutual trade barriers so that a huge prosperityzone would develop.
-Belgian primeminister Paul Henry Spaak suggested to his fellow EU-architects that:
+At that time, citizens of these independent nations were told that the purpose were only to eliminate mutual trade barriers so that a huge prosperity zone would develop.
+Belgian prime minister Paul Henry Spaak suggested to his fellow EU-architects that:

 ”The most effective way to disguise their projects political purpose is to conceal it behind a pretense that it is concerned only with economic co-operation, based on dismantling trade barriers: a common market”.